 To illustrate, he decided to “Work Out Loud” under the stairs.
-In other words, he started working publicly, underneath a staircase, and inviting anyone interested to come see what he was doing.
+In other words, he started working publicly, underneath a staircase and inviting anyone interested to come to see what he was doing.
 In fact, he even connected a projector to his computer and displayed his screen on the wall.
 Here’s a great 7-minute video explaining what it means to Work Out Loud.

-As it turned out, people he had never talked to added alot of value to his work.
+As it turned out, people he had never talked to added a lot of value to his work.

-“You don’t know what is interesting to whom, until you start the process” – Jonathan Anthony
+“You don’t know what is interesting to whom until you start the process” – Jonathan Anthony

-What would you think of making a more social, dynamic and networked workplace?
+What would you think of making a more social, dynamic, and networked workplace?

 LORI CASSELMAN'S EXPERIENCE WORKING OUT LOUD

 For another conference speaker, Lori Casselman (CHO of LEAGUE), it made a huge difference.
 Her presentation wasn’t on Working Out Loud, but she shared an experience that exactly represented the idea.